Where is Arabic Spoken?

 By Mahmoud Nassar Arabic Editor at VEQTA Translations.

-Arabic is also used at various levels by approx. one billion Muslims worldwide.
+Arabic is also used at various levels by approximately one billion Muslims worldwide.
 Geographically, Arabic and Islamic countries are strongly influenced by the Arabic language, including the Middle East as well as a few Asian countries.
 It’s one of the six official languages adopted by the United Nations for its daily operations and considerable efforts are made to translate Arabic to English and vice versa.

 The Arabic alphabet is written from right-to-left and comprises 28 letters.
 Any major computing platform nowadays, whether on desktop computers or mobile phones, include at least one popular font for desktop formatting in Arabic.
 As a result of Arabic being spread across many countries, the language has many dialects, including Maghrebi, Egyptian, Sudanese, Gulf, Yemeni etc. However, while these dialects are used during daily interactions, they have no influence on the modern Arabic written language or how translators translate the Arabic language.